 Requirement(s) Indicator(s) 1.1.1: The AFC program director has appropriate time and support to oversee and advance the AFC program.
 1.1.1.1: The AFC program director has adequate protected time to oversee and advance the AFC program, consistent with postgraduate office guidelines, and in consideration of the size and complexity of the AFC program.
-1.1.1.2: The Faculty of Medicine, postgraduate office, and the academic lead(s) of the discipline, or equivalent, provide the AFC program director with sufficient support, autonomy, and resources for effective operation of the AFC program.
+1.1.1.2 (modified): The Faculty of Medicine and postgraduate office provide the AFC program director with sufficient support, autonomy, and resources for effective operation of the AFC program.
 1.1.1.3: Administrative support is organized and adequate to support the AFC program director, the AFC program, and trainees.
 1.1.2: The AFC program director provides effective leadership for the AFC program.
-1.1.2.1: The AFC program director fosters an environment that empowers members of the AFC program committee, trainees, teachers, and others as required, to identify needs and implement changes.
-1.1.2.2: The AFC program director effectively communicates with AFC program stakeholders, including trainees, teachers, and members of the AFC program committee.
-1.1.2.3: The AFC program director protects the rights and confidentiality of AFC trainees and teachers.
+1.1.2.1 (modified): The AFC program director fosters an environment that empowers members of the AFC program committee, trainees, unit supervisors, and others as required to identify needs and implement changes.
+1.1.2.2 (modified): The AFC program director effectively communicates with AFC program stakeholders, incuding trainees, unit supervisors, and members of the AFC program committee.
+1.1.2.3 (modified): The AFC program director protects the rights and confidentiality of AFC trainees and unit supervisors.